doc4d/docs/docs/FormObjects/webArea_overview.md

 - **Drag and drop**: The user can drag and drop text, pictures and documents within the web area or between a web area and the 4D form objects, according to the 4D object properties.
 For security reasons, changing the contents of a web area by means of dragging and dropping a file or URL is not allowed by default.
 In this case, the cursor displays a "forbidden" icon ![](assets/en/FormObjects/forbidden.png).
 You have to use the `WA SET PREFERENCE(*;"warea";WA enable URL drop;True)` statement to display a "drop" icon and generate the [`On Window Opening Denied`](Events/onWindowOpeningDenied.md) event.
 In this event, you can call the [`WA OPEN URL`](https://doc.4d.com/4dv19/help/command/en/page1020.html) command or set the [URL variable](properties_WebArea.md#url) in response to a user drop.

+> Drag and drop features described above are not supported in web areas using the [macOS system rendering engine](properties_WebArea.md#use-embedded-web-rendering-engine).

 ### Subforms